ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 inherent in the data.
 By doing so, we can make informed decisions about how to interpret and apply the data in our simulations.

-It is also crucial to acknowledge that the concepts of race and ethnicity, as understood in the United States, may not translate directly to other global contexts.
-Different countries and cultures have their own unique histories, social structures, and ways of categorizing and understanding diversity.
-In a global context, the complexities surrounding race and ethnicity are likely to be even more pronounced, requiring researchers to be particularly attentive to local contexts and to engage with diverse perspectives.

-To address these issues, researchers must be mindful of the limitations of racial and ethnic categories and strive to use more granular and self-reported data when possible.
-It is also important to consider the intersectionality of race and ethnicity with other factors such as socioeconomic status, gender, and age, as these can have compounding effects on health outcomes.

-As we work towards building more inclusive health metrics, it is crucial to recognize the complexities of race and ethnicity and to develop approaches that accurately capture the experiences and needs of diverse populations.
+As we work towards building more inclusive health metrics, it is crucial to recognize the complexities of race, ethnicity, and ancestry and to develop approaches that accurately capture the experiences and needs of diverse populations.
 This requires ongoing collaboration between researchers, policymakers, and communities to ensure that our understanding of these concepts evolves alongside societal changes and scientific advancements.

 1.0 Research considerations
 ++++++++++++++++++++++++++++